underscoreio/essential-slick/src/pages/6-joins.md

 ```

 We're joining `messages` to `users`, and `messages` to `rooms`.
-We use a binary function to the first call to `on`
+We use a binary function on the first call to `on`
 and a pattern matching function on our second call, to illustrate two styles.

 Because each join results in a query of a tuple,